When pride goes online, we shout louder

-Pride events may have been online this year but that only meant we had to shout louder and prouder, because the reality is that Pride is never cancelled: it is always alive inside.
+Pride events may have been online this year but that only meant we had to shout louder and prouder.
+The reality is that Pride is never cancelled because it is always alive inside.

 From their socially distanced meet up at the BFI on London’s Southbank, to the final delivery of images.
-Which wouldn’t have been possible without the support of Alice Constance (photo editor and retoucher) – they managed to turn the whole thing around in one week.
-Just in time to coincide with what would have been London’s Pride Parade on Saturday, 27th June.
+Which wouldn’t have been possible without the support of Alice Constance (photo editor and retoucher).
+They managed to turn the whole thing around in one week.
+Notably, just in time to coincide with what would have been London’s Pride Parade on Saturday, 27th June.

-True to its roots, Pride is a catalyst for positive change, which is why this year Pride aligned itself with the BLM movement marching for Black Trans Lives Matter and adding new colours to the rainbow flag.
+True to its roots, Pride is a catalyst for positive change.
+Therefore, this year, Pride aligned itself with the BLM movement marching for Black Trans Lives Matter and adding new colours to the rainbow flag.

-This was a labour of love for Chris who wanted to “capture the energy and spirit of Pride, whilst promoting LGBTQI+ artists and businesses”, from gay super-pub The Glory to star of Ru Paul’s Drag Race UK, Vinegar Strokes.
+This was a labour of love for Chris who wanted to “capture the energy and spirit of Pride, whilst promoting LGBTQI+ artists and businesses”.
+From gay super-pub The Glory, to star of Ru Paul’s Drag Race UK, Vinegar Strokes.

 Pride celebrations are a pivotal moment in the year where everyone gets to shine a little brighter and quiet the noises of insecurity and prejudice that remain in society.
 It is a lighthouse that draws you in and reminds you that you are never alone.